carla-simulator/carla/Docs/benchmark.md

 2017 paper.
 By running this benchmark you can compare the results of your agent to the results obtained by the agents show in the paper.

-!!! important
-    Currently not tested on python 3

 Besides the requirements of the CARLA client, the benchmark package also needs the future package